 Indigenous Business Sector Group

-The Indigenous Sector Group is co-chaired by Laura Berry and Traci Houpapa.
+The Indigenous Sector Group is co-chaired by Traci Houpapa MNZM and Michelle Deshong.

 Click here to read about the work the Indigenous Business Sector Group is currently progressing.